Observation of two new $N^*$ resonances in $\psi(3686) \rightarrow p\bar{p}\pi^0$

 The branching fraction of $\psi(3686)\rightarrow p\bar{p}\pi^0$ is determined as follows,

 Here, $N$ represents the number of observed events, $N_{bkg}$ stands for the number of estimated background events, and $\epsilon$ is the efficiency derived from MC events generated according to the model derived from the PWA analysis.
 This result is in agreement with the value of $(1.33\pm0.17)\times 10^{-4}$ in the Particle Data Book ~\cite{PDG}.
 The products of the production and decay branching fractions for each $N^*$ intermediate resonance are also determined, as shown in Table ~\ref{tab:branching_fraction}.
+The sum of the individual branching fractions is larger than the total due to interference effects of the intermediate resonances.

 The systematic uncertainty sources are divided into two categories.
 The first includes the systematic errors from the number of $\psi(3686)$ events (4\%), MDC tracking (4\% for two charged tracks), particle identification (2\% for both proton and anti-proton), photon detection efficiency (2\%), and kinematic fit (7\%).
 These uncertainties are applicable to all branching fraction measurements.
 The total systematic error from these common sources is 9.4\%.
 The second source concerns the fitting procedure, which includes the uncertainties from additional possible resonances, the uncertainties using different Breit-Wigner parameterizations for partial wave amplitude, the uncertainties from background estimation, the uncertainties from the $J/\psi$ exclusion cut, as well as the differences in the Input-Output check.
 These sources are applied to the mass, width and branching fraction measurements of intermediate states.
+The total systematic errors are the combination of the errors from the common sources and the fitting procedure.